 up at this stage of their career.

-one.
-It erupts with a catchy riff, reminiscent of old Burzum, along with some double bass thundering underneath it.
-The riffing
+favourite one.
+It erupts with a catchy riff, reminiscent of old Burzum, along with some double bass thundering underneath

-and Nocturno Culto seem to be more inspired and to have more energy on this album, compared to the previous few, as there
+hear that Fenriz and Nocturno Culto seem to be more inspired and to have more energy on this album, compared to the previous

-is a certain liveliness that is present in the execution of these songs that was lacking for a few years.
-It really seems
+few, as there is a certain liveliness that is present in the execution of these songs that was lacking for a few years.
+It

-that the band had regressed, in some ways, as this is classic Black Metal that doesn't seem to have anything in common with
+really seems that the band had regressed, in some ways, as this is classic black metal that doesn't seem to have anything

 "Some tombs will never be silent"

 The album concludes with "In Honour of Thy Name", which starts out with something more akin to the classic